CanonicalLtd/maas-docs/en/nodes-kernels.md

 Clearly, any kernel improvements and new features are also gained by installing an HWE kernel.

-!!!
-Note:
-    There is the notion of an HWE *stack*.
+> ⓘ There is the notion of an HWE *stack*.
 This refers to the (graphical) X portion (in addition to the kernel) when the Ubuntu host is running a desktop environment.
 This is not the case with MAAS as nodes are provisioned strictly as non-graphical servers.

 Note that these backported/HWE kernels are only available for LTS releases (e.g. Trusty, Xenial, etc).
 For example, the first available HWE kernel for